GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/scim-uma.md

 `inum=<org-inum>!0012!B23E.0517,ou=resource_sets,ou=uma,o=<org-inum>,o=gluu`

-So if you inspect its attributes, we have a resource named "SCIM resource set" associated to the scope previously seen, and to a couple of URLs: the SCIM endpoints for version 1 and 2.
+So if you inspect its attributes, we have a resource named "SCIM resource set" associated to the scope previously seen, and to a URL: the SCIM v2 endpoint.

 For a deeper insight into resource sets, scopes, and policies visit the [UMA page](uma.md#resource-registration) in the docs.